 Some are long and confessional, while the best ones are usually short and pithy, packing genuine emotional punch into very few words.
 “We played basketball together.
 He was straight, I wasn’t.
 He used to tell me about the girls he was seeing, and it killed me inside,” writes one that accompanies a pair of basketball shoes.
 “When I moved out, and across the country, I took the toaster.
 That’ll show you.
 How are you going to toast anything now?”, deadpans another.

 The appeal of the museum to visitors is obvious: novelty and voyeuristic amusement.
-Walking through the collection, it feels like the objects radiate a sort of mystic quality that acts as a kind of magnetic pull.
+Walking through the collection, it feels like the objects radiate a mystic quality that acts as a kind of magnetic pull.
 By presenting them in a museum space and attaching them to their backstories, I found myself inspecting them more closely than I would otherwise, as if an object’s physical form might reveal something more about its history.
 In this setting, the objects contain a certain gravitas and feel more like religious icons than mundane commodities.
 But what drives people to put pieces of their life on display like this?

 “Some people will donate because they feel a need to get rid of [an object],” says Grubišić.
 “But a lot of these [objects] commemorate the greatest love they ever had.
 I always love receiving objects 20, 30 years after [the breakup] happened.
 People realise that this was the greatest moment in their life and they somehow want to share it with the world.”